Alikutepa/Portfolio-Landing-Page/README.md

 #### {This website compiles my skills, qualifications, education, and experience, while giving more insight about my personality.}, {August 27 2021}
 #### By **{JULIANA ALIKUTEPA}**
 ## Description
-{This website provides professional information about me and presents a showcase of my previous projects.
-It supplies site visitors with information about me.}
+This website provides professional information about me and presents a showcase of my previous projects.
+It supplies site visitors with information about me.
 ## Setup/Installation Requirements
 * Open your terminal
 * Change the current working directory to where you'd want it cloned